greenhas/spg_website/content/Communities/community-of-christ-holy-week.md

 ---
+type: ["macro"]
 date: 2024-03-26T15:22:07-04:00
 title: "Community of Christ's Holy Week"
-tags: ["macro","Communities","Lent","Advent","Easter","Holy Week","liturgical calendar","liturgical year","Community of Christ","Kirtland Temple","resurrection","Grant McMurray"]
+tags: ["Lent","Advent","Easter","Holy Week","liturgical calendar","liturgical year","Community of Christ","Kirtland Temple","resurrection","Grant McMurray"]
 ---
 I am not great at observing the different seasons of the liturgical year.
 A good friend of mine once responded to this complaint with "Welcome to living a liturgical year life," so I gather that to a certain extent, this is how everyone feels about it.
 It always feels a little frustrating to me, though, because I love the *idea* of the liturgical year.